Safe Transport Victoria: Taxi Industry Inquiry

 The TSC was established due to continuing concerns about the ongoing poor performance of Victoria's taxi industry.
 Its first task was to conduct the Taxi Industry Inquiry.

 Announcement of Inquiry

 An Inquiry into the taxi industry was announced on 28 March 2011 by Premier of Victoria, Ted Baillieu who announced that it would be headed by Professor Allan Fels, the former head of the Australian Competition & Consumer Commission.

-According to Bailleu, the key problems with the Victorian taxi industry were:
+According to Baillieu, the key problems with the Victorian taxi industry were: